Manoj-Kumar-Selvaraj/Azure_Developer_Associate_Prep/Authentication/README.md

 ### 🔹 **1.
 Azure Entra Overview**

 * What is Azure Entra?

 ---
     Azure Entra is Microsoft's modern identity and access management (IAM) solution.
 It includes tools to manage:
-    Who can access
+      Who can access?

-    What they can access
+      What they can access?

-    When and under what conditions
+      When and under what conditions?
 ---

 * Why Microsoft renamed Azure AD to Entra?